 - Transition Western North Carolina to a cleaner, smarter and more affordable energy future rooted in community collaboration.
 Through making our homes more energy-efficient and implementing strategies to reduce our demand, we can shift the need for this peaker plant and use this opportunity to steer our community toward that clean energy future.

-If you want to support this effort, please make your home as energy-efficient as possible.
-There are many programs and technologies to help you do this including incentives from Duke Energy Progress.
+To support this community effort, visit the Blue Horizons Project website to connect with the many programs and technologies that exist to help you make your home more efficient, including incentives from Duke Energy Progress.
 Conservation behaviors will also help reduce our need for fossil fuels.
 Only through a community effort can we eliminate the need for this fossil fuel power plant and shift to a clean energy future.

-For more information on the EITF, including meeting presentations and program recommendations, visit the City of Asheville EITF page.
+Learn more by reading our 2017 directory article on this topic.
+For the most updated information on the EITF, including meeting presentations and program recommendations, visit the City of Asheville EITF page.